 This course is shared with students taking Prelims in Economics and Management, and History and Economics.
 For those who are intending to continue with Economics it provides an introduction to economic analysis, equipping you with the concepts and tools which will be developed further in the later years of the course.
-The course covers both microeconomics and macroeconomics, and includes the mathematical techniques used in Economics, mainly simple algebra and calculus.
+The course covers both microeconomics, macroeconomics and quantitative methods, and includes the mathematical techniques used in Economics, mainly simple algebra and calculus.
 For those who will not carry the study of Economics beyond Prelims it is designed to provide a reasonably complete perspective, at an introductory level, of microeconomic and macroeconomic issues and how economic analysis tackles them.
 While A-level economics and A-level maths may be helpful, many students will not have one or other, or even either, of these.
 The microeconomics part of the course covers the functioning of the market economy: the decisions of households, who have wants and budget constraints; the behaviour of firms, who employ labour and capital and choose their level of output; and the functioning of markets under competition and monopoly.
-The macroeconomics part of the course looks at the determination of national income and employment, monetary institutions and the money supply, inflation, the balance of payments and exchange rates, and macroeconomic policy.
-The paper is divided into two sections and you must answer three questions from Part A which requires detailed answers on particular topics and one from Part B where broader essay style questions are set.
+The macroeconomics part of the course looks at the determination of national income and employment, monetary institutions and the money supply, inflation and exchange rates, and macroeconomic policy.
+The quantitative methods part covers statistics and causal inference.
+The paper is divided into three sections and you must answer at least one from each section.